datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 OK.
 ```

-RCC could well be the easiest way to execute Robot Framework, or even Python in general.
-That's should align pretty well for making process automation more accessible.
+RCC could well be the easiest way to execute Robot Framework, or even Python code in general.
+That's should align pretty well with Camunda Platform for making process automation more accessible.

 Notes